 When I get new clients as a virtual assistant, I find that I catch on unusually fast with the client who has already prepared training for me, compared to the one who just introduces me to the business and expects me to start helping out.

-The training could be in the form of a text, like a Standard Operating Procedure (SOP), though I find screencast or video tutorials to be more effective.
+The training could be in the form of text, like a Standard Operating Procedure (SOP), though I find screencasts or video tutorials to be more effective.

 That’s why you’ll always get the best result by mastering the specific task you want to delegate, create a training manual for it, then hand it out to your VA.

 By taking the time to master the task, you’ll be familiar with beginner-level issues, making you more inclined to train your VA the way he’ll best understand.